 As the Science Advisor and Coordinator for the Gulf Coast Ecosystem Restoration Council (Council) I manage and coordinate teams of scientists from Federal and State agencies focused on Gulf of Mexico coastal restoration to advance science, monitoring, and restoration planning at watershed and regional scales.
 In this role I also represent the RESTORE Council science staff on interagency working groups and coordination forums that include Federal and State agencies, academic consortiums, and stakeholder committees from around the Gulf of Mexico.

 My dissertation research focused on how environmental changes and habitat degradation are impacting the coastal habitats of the U.S. Gulf of Mexico and the effects these changes are having on the bird populations that migrate through them.

-Living in coastal Louisiana, arguably the front line of environmental issues facing our nation, has afforded me a unique perspective on the importance of advocating for the protection of wild places.
-In my research I have seen first hand both the impacts that environmental and human mediated disasters, such as Katrina and the Deepwater Horizon oil spill, can have on wildlife as well as on communities that rely on healthy ecosystems to make their living.
-This perspective coupled with my experience working with individuals from a variety of background and educational levels, from New Orleans inner-city youth to Tulane University graduates, has developed my passion to inspire and educate others in both academic and public outreach settings on the importance of conservation and biodiversity.
+Living in coastal Louisiana, arguably the front line of environmental issues facing our nation, has afforded me a unique perspective on the importance of advancing the protection and restoration of coastal habitats.
+In my research I have seen first hand the impacts that environmental and human mediated disasters, such as Hurricane Katrina and the Deepwater Horizon oil spill, can have on wildlife, as well as on communities that rely on healthy ecosystems to make their living.
+This perspective, coupled with my experience working with individuals from a variety of backgrounds and experiences, has developed my passion to facilitate the use of science-based decision-making in the implementation of coastal restoration across state, federal and non-governmental organizations.